maker-or/circuit-bricks/README.md

 A React + TypeScript library for creating SVG-based electrical circuit diagrams with a Lego-style component system.

 > **⚠️ DEVELOPMENT STATUS:** This library is currently in early development stage and not recommended for production use.
 APIs may change, features might be incomplete, and there could be significant bugs.
 Use at your own risk.
+## 🤖 Perfect for LLM Integration

+Circuit-Bricks is designed from the ground up to work seamlessly with Large Language Models.
+Create intelligent circuit design applications where users can describe circuits in natural language and see them rendered instantly.

+**Quick Start:** Jump to [Quick Start for LLM Integration](#quick-start-for-llm-integration) to get up and running in minutes.

+**Key Benefits for LLM Integration:**
+- 📋 **Schema-Driven**: Comprehensive component schemas for LLM context
+- 🎨 **Instant Visualization**: Real-time circuit rendering with CircuitCanvas
+- 🔧 **Validation Built-in**: Automatic circuit validation and error handling
+- 🎯 **Educational Focus**: Perfect for learning applications and circuit explanation
+- 🌙 **Dark Theme Ready**: Optimized for modern dark UI themes